paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 The `strong` element is used to denote text with strong importance.
 Where bolding is used for stylistic differentiation, the `b` element may be preferable.
 Example:

-**Don't** stick nails in the electrical outlet.
+**Don’t** stick nails in the electrical outlet.

 ### Small print

-The `small` element is used to represent disclaimers, caveats, legal restrictions, or copyrights (commonly referred to as 'small print').
+The `small` element is used to represent disclaimers, caveats, legal restrictions, or copyrights (commonly referred to as small print).
 It can also be used for attributions or satisfying licensing requirements.
 Example:

 <small>Copyright © 1922-2011 Acme Corporation.
 All Rights Reserved.</small>